Torums Scarf Michael: America and Westminster

-Torums Scarf Michael won the 2002 AKC/Eukanuba National Invitational Championship, winning a $50,000 prize.
+Ch.
+Torum's Scarf Michael, having earned his American championship title, won the 2002 AKC/Eukanuba National Invitational Championship, winning a $50,000 prize.
 He was entered in the 2001 Westminster Kennel Club Dog Show, and after winning the breed group, he took the Terrier group.
 However, he did not win the title of Best in Show, the Bichon Frise Ch.
 Special Times Just Right taking the title instead.

 At the Westminster Kennel Club Show in 2002, Mick won the Terrier Group again and reached the Best in Show round as the favourite.
 He was one of only two returning group winners from the previous year, the other being the Schnauzer Ch.
 Charisma Jailhouse Rock.
 However, his composure broke during the round, and the crowd inside Madison Square Garden distracted him sufficiently that despite him being ranked the number one dog in the United States at the time, the Miniature Poodle Ch.
 Surrey Spice Girl was named the winner.
 The New York Times described the upset as "not quite of New England Patriots proportion but not far from it".
 The handler of Surrey Spice Girl, Kaz Hosaka, said of Mick, "I thought he'd win, I'm surprised."

 In 2003, Mick competed in the Westminster show once more alongside 2,602 other dogs.
 At the time of his entry, he was once more the favourite to win, having won 116 championship ribbons since moving from Britain to the United States.
 After winning his breed group once more, he won the Terrier Group for the third time in succession, qualifying once more for the Best in Show round.
 Irene Biven judged the final round, in front of over 10,000 spectators.
 Lining up with Mick was the German Shepherd Ch.
 Kismets Sight for Sore Eyes, the Standard Poodle Ch.
 Ale Kai Mikimoto On Fifth, the Pekingese Ch.
 Yakee Leaving Me BreathlessAtFranshaw, the Newfoundland Ch.
 Darbydale's All Rise Pouchcove, the Brittany Ch.
 Magic Sir-ly You Jest and the Ibizan Hound Ch.
 Luxor's Playmate of the Year.
 Mick was named the Best in Show, causing his handler, Bill McFadden, to burst into tears as Biven pointed towards the pair.
 His victory sealed his "Triple Crown", becoming the first dog to be Best in Show at Crufts, Westminster, and the AKC National Championship.